COSD-PANDA/datasd_council_report_2017/main/inventory_findings.md

 # Inventory Findings
 The data inventory we compiled is the first data inventory in the history of the City.
 Needless to say, it is a living document and will continue to evolve.
-Since this first-ever [ANOTHER TERM WE USE MORE THAN ONCE IN THIS DOC BUT I CAN'T RECALL IF WE HYPHENATE OR NOT IN BOTH/ALL INSTANCES; TO CHECK OVER THE WEEKEND] inventory is human generated, it will require cleaning, as there are a number of values that do not fit into the validation criteria (for example: a coordinator inputting "publicly available" instead of "public" in the data classification field).
+Since this first-ever inventory is human generated, it will require cleaning, as there are a number of values that do not fit into the validation criteria (for example: a coordinator inputting "publicly available" instead of "public" in the data classification field).
 In addition, we still need to validate and merge information from non-human sources.
 Finally, before release, we must mitigate for data that may expose PII or cybersecurity vulnerabilities.
-After we have verified the inventory data, [I KNOW I WANTED A TARGET DATE, BUT WE CAN JUST ANSWER THAT OUT LOUD IF ASKED TO MAINTAIN DISCRETION; AND I WOULDN'T SAY SEPT, I'D SAY WE HOPE TO ACCOMPLISH IT BY THE END OF THE FIRST QUARTER IN FY 16] we will post a list of  data sets for public review.
+After we have verified the inventory data, we will post a list of data sets for public review.

 ## Submissions By Department
 Below is a list of submissions by department.
 Departments vary in size, number of employees, budget, and nature of workload, so we expected a wide diversity in these figures.
 They do not indicate the quality of any department's participation in the process.
 As we proceed with the program, the inventory will become more robust and these numbers will grow more accurate.
-[IN THE PIE CHART, MOVE OFFICE OF THE ACOO INTO "OTHER" SO IT DOESN'T HAVE ITS OWN PIE PIECE; ALSO, CAN WE SHOW PERCENTAGES INSIDE THE PIE CHART...TOTAL NUMBERS ARE A BIT AWKWARD BY THEMSELVES]

 ##### Submissions Per Department